 Now, how do you know which college is right for you?
 Here are some factors to consider:

-Accreditation—Your school should be accredited by either the National League for Nursing Accrediting Commission (NLNAC) or the Commission on Collegiate Nursing Eduation (CCNE) and approved by the state nursing board.
+Accreditation—Your school should be accredited by either the Accreditation Commission for Education in Nursing (ACEN) and approved by the state nursing board.

 Quality of faculty—Look at the number of full-time (vs part-time) faculty members and how many are doctorate-level.
 Make sure they represent a full range of nursing specialties including medical-surgical, maternal-newborn, pediatric, geriatric, mental health and community health.